russelldurrett/bees_knees/README.txt

 Programs and Packages Used:
- - Working on a OSX environemt
+ - Working in an OSX environemt (linux for assembly and ortholog finding)
  - Python
  - Velvet Assembler
  - MaSuRCA
+ -
  - Blast+
  - MCL graph clustering algorithm
  - Orthofinder